 GVSU has a long history of producing successful musicals on campus, including musical comedies, operas, and plays-with-music.
 In addition, Theatre majors have opportunities to train for musicals in numerous courses in dance, vocal singing, musical theatre acting, and the history of musical theatre.
 This reflects GVSU Theatre's long-standing commitment to the belief that the contemporary musical stage offers the most significant challenges and professional rewards for theatre artists.

 GVSU's program stages Broadway-style musicals as well as operas.
 Students perform as actors, production technicians, costume assistants and managers for the Musical/Opera Theatre program, performing to more than a thousand patrons during the run of a show.
-In recent years titles have included ROCKY HORROR SHOW, PIRATES OF PENZANCE, INTO THE WOODS, THE BARTERED BRIDE, MY FAIR LADY, SECRTE GARDEN, and GUYS AND DOLLS to name a few.
+In recent years titles have included ROCKY HORROR SHOW, PIRATES OF PENZANCE, THE BARTERED BRIDE, MY FAIR LADY, SECRTE GARDEN, and GUYS AND DOLLS to name a few.

 Plays-with-music are also frequent crowd-pleasers at GVSU.
 Many modern dress productions of the Shakespeare Festival, for example, have included ball scenes and song-and-dance interludes, such as TWELFTH NIGHT and MUCH ADO ABOUT NOTHING with their jazz and swing band styles.
 While many contemporary plays like IDIOT'S DELIGHT, FRIDA KAHLO--WHEN WILL I DANCE?
 MOTHER COURAGE, and THE HOBBIT have all featured live music, dance and singing onstage.